phiveleven/jamestron.com/README.md

 Overview
 --------

-James tron is a framework designed to facilitate feature architecture, interoperability, testing and analytics.
+James Tron is a framework designed to facilitate feature architecture, interoperability, testing and analytics.

 At the center of all interaction is the user and the actions performed.
 Similarly, the server also